 In this section, the outline of a general study of measure-value environments is sketched out.
 The argument made here is that measures are 'atmospheric': they evoke whole environments.
-Atmospheres are 'synthetic' events, in that each ambience summarises a bundle of traits, a composition of elements, plus a subtle, magical quid - a characteristic Stimmung, or genius loci.
+Atmospheres are 'synthetic' events, in that each ambience summarizes a bundle of traits, a composition of elements, plus a subtle, magical quid - a characteristic Stimmung, or genius loci.
 An environment is not a territory, but a milieu where territories can be created and installed.
-Actors, practices, formats, dynamics, transformations and resistances are the analytical elements that compose value-measure environments and reveal the previously mentioned constitutive tensions.
+Actors, practices, formats, dynamics, transformations and resistances are the analytical elements that compose measure-value environments and reveal the previously mentioned constitutive tensions.

-Turning to the actors who establish and enforce certain measures and measurement systems, a history of governance took shape since the 16th and 17th century, with the consolidation of the modern state and its apparatus for the government of the population.
-From Max Weber's (1922: I, III, § 5) analyses of Massenverwaltung [mass administration] to Michel Foucault's (2004a[1977-78]) studies in biopower and security apparatuses, we know that the legal and judiciary systems have deployed a whole array of measure-notions aimed at binding legal subjects, while the discourse of political economy has gauged the governmental tools themselves, striking a balance between the regulation and the non-regulation of economic actors (governing in order to create freedom).
-By outlining the regularities that concern aggregate population dynamics, statistical reasoning represented a crucial format of knowledge in the modern history of governance (Desrosières 1993).
+Turning to the actors who establish and enforce certain measures and measurement systems, a history of governance took shape from the 16th and 17th centuries, with the consolidation of the modern state and its apparatus for the government of the population.
+From Max Weber's (1978[1922]: I, III, § 5) analyses of Massenverwaltung (mass administration) to Michel Foucault's (2004a[1977-1978]) studies in biopower and security apparatuses, we know that the legal and judiciary systems have deployed a whole array of measure-notions aimed at binding legal subjects, while the discourse of political economy has gauged the governmental tools themselves, striking a balance between the regulation and the non-regulation of economic actors (governing in order to create freedom).
+By outlining the regularities that concern aggregate population dynamics, statistical reasoning represented a crucial format of knowledge in the modern history of governance (Desrosières, 1993).
 Political struggle, class conflict and scientific knowledge thus give shape to those social groups that, at each time, find themselves deploying sets of measures addressed at controlling the conduct of other groups.
-For instance, if we consider macro-economic measures such as the GDP, internal and external debt, or unemployment rates, we realize how trustworthy bureaucratic state apparatuses (but increasingly private agencies, too) are essentially involved in the production and circulation of such measures (Morgan 2007).
+For instance, if we consider macro-economic measures such as the GDP, internal and external debt, or unemployment rates, we realize how trustworthy bureaucratic state apparatuses equipped with expert knowledge (but increasingly private agencies too) are essentially involved in the production and circulation of such measures (Morgan, 2007).

-Thanks to the consolidation of networks of agencies and institutions that preside over given measures, local actors and practices prolong into generalised systems.
+Thanks to the consolidation of networks of agencies and institutions that preside over given measures, local actors and practices prolong into generalized systems.
 Practices get structured into formats.
-The montée en généralité, i.e., the passage from local to global, from the accidental to the universal, reassures about the neutrality, objectivity, uniformity, impersonality, replicability and reliability of measurement systems.
-Only thanks to these guarantees can measures function as repertoires of justification (Boltanski and Thévenot 1991).
-As science and technology studies have highlighted, technical infrastructures systematically recede into invisibility, so that the memory of previous specific choices comes to be transcribed into the environment itself (Bowker and Star 2000; Barry 2001; Bowker 2005).
+The montée en généralité, i.e. the passage from local to global, from the accidental to the universal, reassures about the neutrality, objectivity, uniformity. impersonality, replicability and reliability of measurement systems.
+Only thanks to these guarantees can measures function as repertoires of iustification (Boltanski and Thévenot, 1991).
+As science and technology studies have highlighted, technical infrastructures systematically recede into invisibility, so that the memory of previous specific choices comes to be transcribed into the environment itself (Barry, 2001; Bowker, 2005; Bowker and Star, 2000).
 The objective, technological-scientific facet of measure-value environments may be employed to conceal their political facet thanks to appeals to the 'regularity of procedure' (hence, the tension between paradigm and syntagm).